Emantesta/Sonic-Harvest/README.md

 Contact (#contact)

-Overview
+**Overview**
 Sonic Harvest is a UUPS-upgradeable, ownable, pausable, and reentrancy-guarded smart contract that aggregates yield farming opportunities on the Sonic Blockchain.
 It supports:
 Dynamic Rebalancing: Allocates funds to protocols based on real-time APY data from Chainlink/RedStone oracles.

-Leveraged Yield Farming: Supports borrowing from Aave V3, Compound, and FlyingTulip with strict LTV (Loan-to-Value) and health factor checks.
+**Leveraged Yield Farming*": Supports borrowing from Aave V3, Compound, and FlyingTulip with strict LTV (Loan-to-Value) and health factor checks.

-Governance: Multi-sig or DAO-based governance with timelocks for upgrades, fee updates, and fund recovery.
+**Governance**: Multi-sig or DAO-based governance with timelocks for upgrades, fee updates, and fund recovery.

 Sonic Ecosystem Integration: Uses Sonic’s native USDC, Fee Monetization, and Sonic Points for user incentives.